-Fitness 7
+Fitness 7 (1020) Semester

 This class is for all those who are looking for a fun class.
 This class will focus on various fitness activities such as yoga, circuit training, kick boxing, Zumba, and step aerobics!
+Students will have a 70's dress-up day at the end of the step aerobics routing (for all those who wish to participate).
+The class will be videotaped, and everyone will have a great time watching the culmination of our efforts.
 The class will focus on the body, strengthening muscles (including the most important one - your heart!), getting toned, and having fun doing it.
 This course is open to everyone grades 7-9.